-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 Xing is a Hamburg-based social networking site for professionals primarily focused on the German-speaking market.

-As of April 2019, Xing reported that it reached 16 million members.
+As of the end of December 2023, Xing reported that it reached 1.3 billion monthly active members.

 129. YY

-YY is a Chinese based video social network with its very own virtual currency.
+YY is a Chinese-based video social network that has its own virtual currency.

 The currency is paid to people who create content ranging from karaoke videos to tutorials.
 The currency can later be exchanged for real money.